 During this webinar, you will learn to:

-40% of students emphasized the importance of instructional clarity, praising professors who could simplify complex topics and provide transparent guidance on assignments.
+40 percent of students emphasized the importance of instructional clarity, praising professors who could simplify complex topics and provide transparent guidance on their expectations.

-Students gravitated toward professors who engaged them with interactive methods.
-Nearly a third praised instructors who brought real-world relevance into the classroom, turning lessons into experiences.
+Students also gravitated toward professors who engaged them with interactive methods.
+Nearly a third commented on whether instructors brought real-world relevance into the classroom and actively engaged students.

-A quarter of students focused on how supported they felt.
-Instructors were appreciated for their approachability and concern, whether offering additional resources or showing genuine care for student success.
+A quarter of students focused on how much support instructors provided.
+Instructors were appreciated for their responsiveness, offering additional resources and guidance, and showing genuine care for student success.